-‘Shingeki no Bahamut’ Season 3: ‘Rage Of Bahamut’s’ Third Season Not Guaranteed, ‘Shadowverse’ Anime Possible?
+‘Shingeki No Bahamut’ Season 3: ‘Rage Of Bahamut’s’ Third Season Not Guaranteed, ‘Shadowverse’ Anime Possible?

 Besides advertising the declining mobile game, the continuation of the anime series might be determined by the financial success of the anime’s Blu-Ray/DVD disc volumes and other related merchandise.
 The first Blu-Ray volume of Shingeki no Bahamut is scheduled to be released on September 21, 2017, so it will be interesting to see how it does on the Oricon anime charts.
 Shingeki no Bahamut: Genesis made the top 10 back in 2015, which bodes well for the current season.

 Even if Shingeki no Bahamut Season 3 is green lit, the next question is when MAPPA will have time to produce it.
-The much more popular Yuri On Ice movie is probably top priority and a new anime called Vanishing Line is coming out in October of 2017.
+The much more popular Yuri On Ice movie is probably top priority, and a new anime called Vanishing Line is coming out in October of 2017.
 MAPPA is also recruiting for a new untitled project directed by Kunihiko Ikuhara.
 Assuming MAPPA follows historical trends, it seems like fans will have to wait at least two years for the third season of Shingeki no Bahamut.

 [Featured Image by MAPPA/Shingeki no Bahamut: Genesis]